 - A Participant is affiliated with existing developments which have been cited for material and/or continuing, but curable, noncompliance.
-Material noncompliance exists when a party exhibits a continual pattern of noncompliance, or when a party demonstrates an inability or an unwillingness to resolve noncompliance in a timely manner - A Participant (including any affiliates) has experienced any events of foreclosure or failed to perform under the terms of a workout agreement over the past three (3) years - A Participant (including any affiliates) has declared bankruptcy over the past three (3) years - Any Participant (including any affiliates) has a mortgage default or arrearage of three months or more within the last three (3) years - A Participant that has failed to pay any fee or expense due to the Authority, including outstanding compliance monitoring fees in the past three (3) years - Any liens or other claims exist against property owned by Owner (including any affiliates) for which the Owner has failed to resolve a public filing such as a lien or a judgment - The Owner (including any affiliates) has been debarred or received a limited denial of participation in the past three (3) years by any federal or state agency from participating in any development program - A Participant that has materially misrepresented facts on any request for Authority resources f.
+Material noncompliance exists when a party exhibits a continual pattern of noncompliance, or when a party demonstrates an inability or an unwillingness to resolve noncompliance in a timely manner - A Participant (including any affiliates) has experienced any events of foreclosure or failed to perform under the terms of a workout agreement over the past three (3) years - A Participant (including any affiliates) has declared bankruptcy over the past three (3) years - Any Participant (including any affiliates) has a mortgage default or arrearage of three months or more within the last three (3) years - A Participant that has failed to pay any fee or expense due to the Authority, including outstanding compliance monitoring fees in the past three (3) years - Any liens or other claims exist against property owned by Owner (including any affiliates) for f.
 Describe the grantee's required priority for funding based on the extent to which the rental project has Federal, State, or local project-based rental assistance so that rents are affordable to extremely low-income families.
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".